-3D Scanning 101: The Basics of the Structured-Light 3D Scanning Process
+3D Scanning 101: The Basics of the Structured Light

 A structured-light 3D scanner takes a 3D scan of what it can see at one time.
 Field of view is the observable area.

 Structured-light 3D scanners can be a single camera or a two camera system.
 The benefit of using a two camera system is that the scanner captures more information to build more reliable and accurate scans compared to using only one camera system.